 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of tumor.
 To see other pages, use the menu.

-In general, a tumor in a child is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+In general, a tumor in a child is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That is why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments, which are the best proven treatments available, with newer approaches to treatments that may be more effective.
+Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
+The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+The health and safety of all children participating in clinical trials are closely monitored.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for a germ cell tumor are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of tumor, possible side effects, and the patient’s preferences and overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goal of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .